zeripath/java-gitea-api/docs/RepositoryApi.md

 # **repoGetBranch**
 > Branch repoGetBranch(owner, repo, branch)

-Retrieve a specific branch from a repository
+Retrieve a specific branch from a repository, including its effective branch protection

 ### Example
 ```java